Hattie Lloyd 08/12/22

 …which in any other situation would be a pretty discouraging sign if you’d just started singing.

-To say that Lucky Voice do karaoke is an understatement.
-Because their latest branch in Holborn (opening at the end of February) will be their most insane yet, with over 9,000 songs to pick from; private booths for up to 30 people; controllable, themed lighting; ‘Thirsty’ buttons for cocktail delivery direct to your room; dancefloors; cocktail masterclasses; bar snacks; dress-up boxes… and a 4am license.
+To say that Lucky Voice does karaoke is an understatement.
+Because their karaoke bars have over 9,000 songs to pick from; private booths for up to 30 people; controllable, themed lighting; ‘Thirsty’ buttons for cocktail delivery direct to your room; dancefloors; cocktail masterclasses; bar snacks; dress-up boxes… and a 4am license.

 Karaoke Box | Soho, Mayfair, Smithfield

-Karaoke Box is a London institution, thanks to their no-frills but endlessly dependable combination of private booths, great songs and extremely well-stocked bars.
-Smithfield is their biggest, with 15 rooms to hire, while Soho is for smaller party sizes – and retains superior status thanks to its pole position between Ceviche (for a classy dinner beforehand) and Little Italy for the afterparty (and if that’s classy, you’re doing it wrong).
+When it comes to karaoke bars in London, Karaoke Box is an institution, thanks to their no-frills but endlessly dependable combination of private booths, great songs and extremely well-stocked bars.
+Smithfield is their biggest, with 15 rooms to hire and a dancefloor to hit afterwards, while Soho is better for smaller party sizes – and retains superior status thanks to its pole position between Ceviche (for a classy dinner beforehand) and Little Italy for the afterparty (and if that’s classy, you’re doing it wrong).

 The Blues Kitchen | Shoreditch

-Sure, The Blues Kitchen is renowned for its constantly changing live line-up of esteemed blues, soul and funk musicians every night of the week.
+Sure, The Blues Kitchen is renowned for its constantly changing line-up of esteemed blues, soul and funk musicians every night of the week.
 What it’s (tragically) less renowned for are the musicians taking to the private stage upstairs, a.k.a. you.
-Hire their gorgeously kitted-out Playroom, and you’ll get a karaoke machine, table football, and your own dedicated server bringing you dirty Southern BBQ (or alligator tail, whatever floats your boat), the world’s strongest beer, and superlative cocktails all night.
+Hire their gorgeously kitted out Playroom, and you’ll get a karaoke machine, table football, and your own dedicated server bringing you dirty Southern BBQ (or alligator tail, whatever floats your boat), the world’s strongest beer, and superlative cocktails all night.

 The Star of Bethnal Green | Bethnal Green